MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/detach-abi.md

 ---
 author: stevewhims
-description: A helper function that detaches from the handle, or from the referenced interface.
+description: A helper function that detaches a C++/WinRT object from its referenced handle, or from its referenced interface.
 title: winrt::detach_abi function (C++/WinRT)
 dev_langs: ["C++"]
 ms.author: stwhi